vulkomilev/oumi/docs/user_guides/train/train.md

   save_steps: 100  # Checkpoint frequency
 ```

-You can override any config values via CLI or Python API:
+You can override any value either through the CLI or programmatically:

 ::::{tab-set-code}
 :::{code-block} bash